Jembe/jembe/docs/quickstart.rst

 Multiple Counters Example
 =========================

+Using multiple components of same class on one page, demonstrates how to:

--  Changes component configuration, instructing Jembe that URL should not be changed when the component is displayed on the page;
+-  Changes component configuration without extending its class, by instructing Jembe that URL should not be changed when the component is displayed on the page;
 -  Communicate between components using **events** and **listeners**.
 -  Use multiple instances of the same component on a page.